 In addition to the chromosomal DNA present in the nucleus of our cells, there exists also a circular and much smaller DNA molecule in cell structures called mitochondria (mtDNA).
 As mitochondria play a dominant role in energy conversion, many genes on the mtDNA encode for enzymes of the respiratory chain.
 The other genes encode for tRNAs and rRNAs.
-More about mtDNA you can find in the background informations.
+More about mtDNA you can find in the background information.

 Although the human mtDNA is a circular molecule of only about 16,500 base pairs, we decided to render the images as well in rectangular 2-dimensional images as the linear chromosomal DNA.
 We also kept the same colors for the bases.
 Naturally, the mtDNA images are much smaller, so we were looking for the best image width.